chaconnewu/awesome-augmented/awesomes/free-for-dev.md

   <a href="https://www.foxpass.com/">
    foxpass.com
   </a>
   — Hosted LDAP and RADIUS.
-Easy per-user logins to servers, VPNs, and wireless networks.
+Easy per-user logins to servers, VPNs and wireless networks.
 Free for 10 users
  </li>
  <li>
   <a href="https://www.opswatgears.com/">